Skip Navigation

 Maui is the second-largest Hawaiian island, but offers more miles of great beaches than any of the other islands.
 From those who lived on Maui and from those who have ever been there, you will hear Maui no ka ‘oi.
 Maui is the best.
 But don’t believe their words, come and see for yourself!

-And when you think of all the wonders of this island offers+ admiring sunrises from the peak of Haleakala, sunbathing on the beaches in Kaanapali and Kihei, driving the Road to Hana through blossoming rainforest, and watching whales and dolphins at their natural inhabitant.
+The island has lots to offer, from sunrise from the peak of Haleakala, sunbathing on the beaches in Kaanapali and Kihei, driving the Road to Hana through blossoming rainforest, and watching whales and dolphins at their natural inhabitant.

 Top